UniMath/agda-unimath/src/foundation/symmetric-difference.lagda.md

 ## Idea

-The **symmetric difference** of two [subtypes](foundation-core.subtypes.md) `A` and `B` is the subtypes that contains the elements that are either in `A` or in `B` but not in both.
+The **symmetric difference** of two [subtypes](foundation-core.subtypes.md) `A` and `B` is the subtype that contains the elements that are either in `A` or in `B` but not in both.

 ## Definition